Categories

 Deviled Eggs

 Deviled eggs are a classic appetizer that’s always a hit at parties and gatherings.
-Simply halve your hard boiled eggs, scoop out the yolks, and mix the yolks with mayonnaise, mustard, and salt.
+Simply halve your hard boiled eggs, scoop out the yolks, and mix the yolks with homemade mayo, mustard, and salt.
 Pipe or spoon the filling back into the egg white halves and top with a dusting of paprika for a delightful and visually appealing treat.

 Egg Salad Sandwich